Stemming Russia’s HIV Epidemic

 “Our Russian colleagues know that working with pharmacists and St. Petersburg city officials to promote the use of pharmacies for expanded syringe access is clearly needed,” Heimer said.
 “But intervention development also needs to be undertaken carefully to overcome the stigma experienced by people who inject drugs and to convince pharmacists and officials that the health benefits will outweigh the social costs.”

-This Article was submitted by Denise L Meyer, on Tuesday, March 19, 2013.
+This article was submitted by Denise L Meyer on March 19, 2013.